SanicTK2/iidxguide/docs/a_tips.md

 ### Leave RANDOM enabled

-Ideally you're already doing this ever since you started playing 11s, but it's not too late.
+Ideally you're already doing this [ever since you started playing 11s](/intermediate/tips#use-random), but it's not too late.
 When practicing, you should almost always leave random enabled, except in extremely rare cases where the chart calls for it (e.g., Diavolo, scratch songs), or when R-RAN is more ideal (e.g., Colorful Cookie, Bitter Chocolate Striker).

 [https://the-japari.tumblr.com/post/167002150470/why-you-should-use-random](https://the-japari.tumblr.com/post/167002150470/why-you-should-use-random)

 [https://djrea.blogspot.com/2012/10/technique.html](https://djrea.blogspot.com/2012/10/technique.html)

 ... but don't restart songs until you get a good random.
 Try to play songs to completion even if you get a bad random, if the goal is to practice.

-There is a small group of people who advocate for never using random because they think it is sub-optimal, or consider it "cheating".
-Not every opinion is worth listening to.

 ### Have a proper warm-up routine